Interest Rate Calculator

 - Interest rate: the cost of borrowing the principal only, expressed as an annual percentage.

-Example: A mortgage offers a 6.5% interest rate with $3,000 in origination fees on a $200,000 loan over 30 years.
-The APR rises to approximately 6.72% once fees are folded in.
-The 0.22% difference costs an extra $9,000 over the life of the loan.
+Example: A mortgage offers a 6.5% rate with $3,000 in origination fees on a $200,000 loan over 30 years.
+Once the fees are folded in, the APR rises to roughly 6.72%.
+That 0.22% gap adds about $9,000 over the life of the loan.
+According to the Federal Reserve, lenders must disclose APR so borrowers can compare offers fairly.
+Always compare APRs rather than stated rates alone.

 Fixed vs. Variable Interest Rates